-Along with its complex vernacular resonances, the term event has a number of quite precise meanings in scientific, philosophical, and historical discourses.
-The problematic often emerges in the wake of structural models and reconfigured temporalities, from the reconceptualization of the event undertaken in Annales School histories of the long duration, to the efforts of philosophers such as Gilles Deleuze and Michel Foucault to articulate modes of individuation as events rather than essences, as "incorporeal transformations" or "statements" that are both singular and repeatable.
-Arguing against the commonsense, mass-media idea of an event, Deleuze pinpoints two qualities that are relevant in this context: "Even a short or instantaneous event is something going on," and "events always involve periods when nothing happens."46
+Along with its complex vernacular resonances, the term "event" has a number of quite precise meanings in scientific, philosophical, and historical discourses.
+The problematic often emerges in the wake of structural models and reconfigured temporalities, from the reconceptualization of the event undertaken in Annales School histories of the long duration, to the efforts of philosophers such as Deleuze and Foucault to articulate modes of individuation as "events" rather than essences, as "incorporeal transformations" or "statements" that are both singular and repeatable.
+Arguing against the commonsense, mass-media idea of an event, Deleuze pinpoints two qualities which will be relevant in this context: "even a short or instantaneous event is something going on," "events always involve periods when nothing happens."